14.8 C

 Long-Term Impact (2025 and Beyond)

 By 2025 and beyond, the effects of vineyard uprooting will likely lead to reduced production volumes in Bordeaux.
 As the surplus is cleared and new planting is restricted for 20 years on uprooted land, the availability of cheaper Bordeaux wines is expected to diminish.
-This could increase prices for Bordeaux imports in Bulgaria as the supply shrinks.
+This could lead to higher prices for Bordeaux imports in Bulgaria as the supply dwindles.

 This may mean Bulgarian wine consumers’ access to low-cost Bordeaux wines is short-lived.
 Once stocks deplete, Bordeaux wines may return to their pre-crisis pricing levels, making them less competitive than Bulgarian wines – sources: (Meininger’s International) and (Decanter).